arkency/posts/posts/2016-12-03-techniques-for-dealing-with-uncertainity.md

 <!-- more -->

-## Retries / At least one delivery
+## Retries / At least once delivery

 You tried to send something from computer A to computer B. It didn't work.
 What do we do?
 One of the most often technique is to try to do it again.
 Very simple isn't it?

-We say _at least one delivery_ because computer B can receive our message multiple times in case 1st time already worked but computer A wasn't sure about it so it sent it again.
+We say _at least once delivery_ because computer B can receive our message multiple times in case 1st time already worked but computer A wasn't sure about it so it sent it again.